The Input File

 traj_file = {file} -> “default.xyz”

-The traj_file keyword sets the name for the trajectory file of the atomic positions.
+keyword sets the name for the Trajectory File, which stores the atomic positions throughout the MD simulation.

 default value = “default.xyz”